-This timer is dedicated to real-time operating systems, but can also be used as a standard down counter.
+This timer (secure or non-secure) is dedicated to real-time operating systems, but can also be used as a standard down counter.
 It features:

 - A 24-bit down counter

 - Autoreload capability

 - Maskable system interrupt generation when the counter reaches 0

 - Programmable clock source.